 Watch Programme Director, Michael Miles, and students talk about the programme.

-At the end of this course students should be able to:
+By the end of this programme students should be able to:

 - investigate the transmission of endemic and epidemic infections